 - Add a 1+1/2 teaspoons of all-purpose flour and mix it in to form a smooth sauce.
 Break up any lumps that may form.(You can use a whisk for this).

 - Add 1 cup grated cheese.

 - Mix together all the ingredients to form a thick sauce.
 If your sauce is too thick, add some of the reserved stock to thin it out.
-Add cream if you like a richer sauce.
+After cooking the sauce for 3 minutes, turn off the Instant Pot.

 - Grease a baking dish with butter.
-Add the cooked potatoes and cauliflower.
+Add the cooked potatoes and cauliflower to the baking dish.

-- Pour over the sauce, and keep aside which you prepare the topping.
+- Pour over the sauce, and keep this aside while you prepare the topping.